Dante-Fromspac3/graphite/README.md

 Files must be stored in their related folders.<br/>
 Text files must be stored as plain text (.txt) or Markdown (.md) files.<br/>
 All dates and times must be ISO 8601 compliant (YYYY-MM-DD HH:MM).<br/>
-All filenames must be most significant to least significant, lowercase, and hyphens must be used instead of spaces.<br/>
+All filenames must be most significant to least significant, lowercase, and<br/>
+hyphens must be used instead of spaces.<br/>
 <br/>

 ## Branches

 ### dev
 Development branch.
-All pre-alpha development and alpha testing happens here.<br/>
+All pre-alpha development and alpha testing happens<br/>
+here.<br/>
 Pull requests must be made to the dev branch.<br/>

 ### beta
 Beta branch.
 All beta testing of the software happens here.<br/>

 ### stable
 Stable branch.
-Complete and stable versions of the software are stored here.<br/>
+Complete and stable versions of the software are stored<br/>
+here.<br/>
 <br/>
 ### Warning!
 Beta and Stable branches are not yet ready!